GM 3100 – 3400 engine issues, are still happening and are being repeated.

 - There are many suppliers offering cylinder heads, that fit from 1996 to 2005.
 But, they are not telling you what the differences are.

 The most common issue is, I have the cylinder head installed, but my rocker bolts don’t fit ! ( Customers are telling me they went to a wrecking yard to find rockers that would fit ).
 Other issues are rocker bolts pulling the threads out, during installation.

 Do not torque a rocker with the valve in the open position.
 Consequently, this can pull out the rocker bolt threads.
 Because, of the valve spring pressure pulling out the threads, before the bolt is fully seated.

 Exhaust and Intake pushrods are different lengths.
 If mixed up you could end up with, bent pushrods or valves.

 Exhaust pushrods on GM 3100 – 3400 Engine, are longer than their intake counterparts.
 It’s critical to reinstall the correct length pushrod, in the correct place.

 So, how do you commit to memory, which pushrod goes where?

 It’s easy if you remember this short phrase… “It’s been a long, exhausting day.”
 This should help you remember that the long pushrods, belong to the exhaust valves.

 So, how did all these problems start !
-Both the 3.1 and 3.4 engines used plastic intake manifold gaskets with soft sealing beads around some of the ports.
+Both the GM 3100 – 3400 Engine still uses; the plastic intake manifold gaskets with soft sealing beads around some of the ports.
 But, over time, the plastic would soften and the seals would leak.
 As a result, allowing coolant to seep into the crankcase, or allow oil to seep out of the intake.